Skip to main content

 Matthew 6:25-34 (Jesus on Anxiety)

-25 Because of this, I say to you, do not be anxious for your soul, what you eat and what you drink, nor for your body, what you put on.
-Is not the soul more than food and the body than the clothing?
-26 Observe the birds of the heaven, that they do not sow, nor do they reap, nor do they gather into granaries.
-Yet your Heavenly Father feeds them.
-27 But who of you, by being anxious, is able to add one cubit onto his stature?
+25 Because of this, I say to you, Do not be anxious for your soul, what you eat and what you drink, nor for your body, what you put on.
+Is not the soul more than the food and the body than the clothing?
+26 Observe the birds of the heaven, that they do not sow, nor do they reap, nor do they gather into granaries, yet your heavenly Father feeds them.
+Do you not rather excel them?
+27 But who of you by being anxious is able to add one cubit onto his stature?
 28 And why are you anxious about clothing?
 Consider the lilies of the field, how they grow.
-They do not labor nor do they spin.
-29 But I say to you that not even Solomon in all his glory was clothed as one of these.
+They do not labor nor do they spin, 29 but I say to you that not even Solomon in all his glory was clothed as one of these.

 Luke